cryptrunner49/stonekv/CONTRIBUTING.md

-# Contributing to StoneKVR 🪨💡
+# Contributing to StoneKV 🪨💡

-Thank you for considering contributing to **StoneKVR**!
+Thank you for considering contributing to **StoneKV**!
 We appreciate your help in making this project better for everyone.

 ## How to Contribute 🚀